karttur/setup-ide/_posts/2019/2019-08-20-ubuntu-setup-spide.markdown

 <span class='terminal'># ALTER USER yourUser WITH PASSWORD \'quoted password\';</span>

-The basic <span class='terminalapp'>psql</span> command for creating a role is
+The basic command for creating a role is:

 ```
 CREATE ROLE username WITH LOGIN PASSWORD 'quoted password' [OPTIONS]
 ```
 where username is the user you want to create, and the password is given with quotes.
 If you look at the list of users (in the Terminal, after you executed the command <span class='terminal'># \\du</span>), the attributes listed in the central column are typical [OPTIONS].
 If you create a role, but give no options, the new role (user) can only read the database, neither create, nor alter nor add anything.
 Such powers must be explicitly stated as [OPTIONS].
 The PostgreSQL documentation contains extensive information on how to use [psql](https://www.postgresql.org/docs/current/static/app-psql.html).
 And the page [How To Install and Use PostgreSQL on Ubuntu 18.04](https://www.digitalocean.com/community/tutorials/how-to-install-and-use-postgresql-on-ubuntu-18-04) presents a digestible summary.

 When I set up my postgres db cluster, I set a complex password and keep my own user ('yourUser').
-Then I create a second production user ('prodUser') that I use when interacting with Postgres from other applications.
-I use the <span class='terminalapp'>psql</span> command <span class='terminal'>CREATE USER</span>, that is merely a wrapper to <span class='terminal'>CREATE ROLE</span>, but by default allows the created role(user) to be used for session log in:
+To avoid having to use the command <span class='terminal'> sudo -i -u postgres</span> to login with <span class='terminalapp'>psql</span>, set 'yourUser' identical to you machine login (your standard user).
+I use the command <span class='terminal'>CREATE USER</span>, that is merely a wrapper to <span class='terminal'>CREATE ROLE</span>, but by default allows the created role(user) to be used for session log in:

+<span class='terminal'># CREATE USER yourUser WITH LOGIN PASSWORD \'quoted password\' SUPERUSER CREATEDB CREATEROLE;</span>

+Then I create a second, production user ('prodUser') that I use when interacting with Postgres from other applications.
+That is, from Karttur´s GeoImagine Framework:

 <span class='terminal'># CREATE USER prodUser WITH LOGIN PASSWORD \'quoted password\' SUPERUSER CREATEDB CREATEROLE;</span>